ibm-cloud-docs/cis/edge-functions.md

 ```
 {: codeblock}

-If you are using [https://cloudflareworkers.com](https://cloudflareworkers.com){:external} to write and test your scripts, the `request.cf` content is not available in preview mode.
+If you are using [https://cloudflareworkers.com](https://cloudflareworkers.com){: external} to write and test your scripts, the `request.cf` content is not available in preview mode.
 You must be in production to run that content.
 {: note}

 These properties contain special information from an incoming request to help with your app's logic.
 All plans have access to: